 In addition, the baritone is a frequent guest and recitalist in halls and festivals including the Vienna Musikverein and Konzerthaus, the Salzburger Festspiele, the Grafenegg Festival, the Chamber Music Festival in Lockenhaus, the Schleswig-Holstein Musik Festival, Oxford Lieder Festival, the Gewandhaus Leipzig, the Laeiszhalle in Hamburg, the St. Peterburg Philharmonie, Beethovenfest in Warsaw, the Suntory Hall in Tokyo, the Wiener Festwochen, London’s Wigmore Hall and at the Philharmonie in both Berlin and Paris.

-His discography also includes Mahler’s Lieder eines fahrenden Gesellen, Beethoven’s 9th Symphony, the Fauré Requiem, Judas Maccabaeus by Handel and the Verdi Requiem as well as the Bach’s cantata Ich habe genug BWV 82.
+His discography also includes Mahler’s Lieder eines fahrenden Gesellen , Beethoven’s 9th Symphony, the Fauré Requiem, Judas Maccabaeus by Handel and the Verdi Requiem as well as the Bach’s cantata Ich habe genug.

-The 2019/2020 season includes a tour with the Camerata Salzburg to Colombia, a gala concert at the St. Peterburg Philharmonie, Bach's St Matthew Passion at the Vienna Musikverein, in Meran and Brixen, the world premiere of Manuela Kerer's new opera Toteis in Bolzano and Vienna as well as various recitals, e.g. at the National Theatre Maribor and at the Oxford Lieder Festival.
+The 2019/2020 season included a tour with the Camerata Salzburg to Colombia, a gala concert at the St. Peterburg Philharmonie, Bach’s St. Matthew Passion at the Frauenkirche Dresden and Vienna Musikverein, Beethoven’s IX.
+Symphony at the Carinthische Sommer as well as various recitals, e.g. at the National Theatre Maribor (Slovenia) and at the Oxford Lieder Festival.

 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorized by artist management.